apache/airflow/docs/docker-stack/entrypoint.rst

 -----------------------------

-The Airflow image executes a lot of steps in the entrypoint, and sets the right environment, but you might want to run additional code after the entrypoint creating the user, set the umask, setting the variables and checking that database is runnint.
+The Airflow image executes a lot of steps in the entrypoint, and sets the right environment, but you might want to run additional code after the entrypoint creates the user, sets the umask, sets variables and checks that database is running.

 Rather than running regular commands - ``scheduler``, ``webserver`` you can run *custom* script that you can embed into the image.
 You can even execute the usual components of airflow -